leftxs/flask_demo/README.md

 ## Relevant endpoints

-The application has three different "modules" presented in detail in the [IC blog post](https://www.imaginarycloud.com/blog/flask-python/)
+The application has three different "modules" presented in detail in the [IC Blog Post](https://www.imaginarycloud.com/blog/flask-python/)

 ### Basic and classic hello world